All Products

 2. In the Open Source Frameworks section, click the OpenTelemetry card.

-3. Select a data reporting region, set Connection Type to Alibaba Cloud VPC Network, and Export Protocol to gRPC.
-Then, save the endpoint information for subsequent use.
+3. Select a data reporting region, set Connection Type to Alibaba Cloud VPC Network and Export Protocol to gRPC.
+Save the endpoint information for later use.

 Resources are automatically initialized in the region that you access for the first time.
-Perform operations based on the instructions on the page.
+Follow the instructions on the page.

 image

-Step 2: Store the authentication token in the Secret of the cluster
+Step 2: Store the authentication token in a Secret

-Store the authentication token in a Secret within your ACK cluster and reference it through environment variables in the OpenTelemetry Collector.
-The Secret must reside in the same namespace as the OpenTelemetry Collector to be deployed in step 3.
+Store the authentication token in a Secret in your ACK cluster and reference it through environment variables in the OpenTelemetry Collector.
+The Secret must be in the same namespace as the OpenTelemetry Collector you deploy in Step 3.

 By default, the OpenTelemetry Collector is deployed in the otel-collector namespace.
-You can manually create a namespace named otel-collector or use a different namespace and select it when you install the OpenTelemetry Collector.
+Create the namespace manually, or use a different namespace and select it during installation.

 1. Log on to the ACK console.
 In the left-side navigation pane, click Clusters.

-2. On the Clusters page, click the name of the one you want to change.
-In the left-side pane, choose Configurations > Secrets.
+2. On the Clusters page, click the cluster name.
+In the left-side navigation pane, choose Configurations > Secrets.

 Important